IBM 1401 Restoration Project

 " The intent is to explicitly permit solo work on a PC, or programming, demonstration, or other cosmetic activities on systems by individuals, as long as no "dangerous energy (either electrical or mechanical) exposure" is present."

-"I would add [...] that those working on restorations do have a responsibility pro-actively notify docents and visitors of any hazardous situations.
+and "I would add [...] that those working on restorations do have a responsibility pro-actively notify demonstrators and visitors of any hazardous situations.
 Volunteers can not be so singularly focussed on restorations that they fall short of helping to create a safe and great visitor experience.
+Also, I believe personnel safety and welfare matters should be directed to Gary Matsushita or John Hollar and if there are debates about these, they should be the arbiters."

 3. Log "everything".
 You might forget how some wire or structure was connected, diagram and/or photograph it.